RyanTheAllmighty/Allmighty-Twitch-Toolbox/WEBROUTES.md

 }
 ```

-Please note that this may be an empty as this data is only captured while OBS is streaming/recording/previewing.
+Please note that this may be an empty as this data is only captured while OBS is streaming/recording/previewing and as such may not have any recent data.

 ### GET /obs/statuses
 This route returns an array of the last statuses received from OBS.
 It returns the following: